AySalem13/International_Students_Mental_Health_Analysis/README.md

 - `stay` – current length of stay (years)
 - `inter_dom` – whether the student is international or domestic

-The original study suggested:
+My goal in this project is to prove these ideas using SQL and PBI:

 - international students are at higher mental health risk
-- **social connectedness** is linked to lower depression
+- **social connectedness** may linked to lower depression
-- **acculturative stress** is linked to higher depression
+- **acculturative stress** may linked to higher depression

-My goal here was not to “prove” anything, but to see if the **patterns in this dataset** look similar.
+I approached the dataset with these questions in mind and used the results to see whether the patterns in the data support them.

 ---

 ## 📌 Step 2 – Focusing on the right population

-Because the research question is about international students, the first decision was:
+Because the question is about international students, the first decision was:

 > Filter the data to **international students only**.